peterjc-dk/core-async-intro/README.md

             (println (<! (go-stop q2)))
             (println "Done!"))))

+## Final thoughs ##

 On one hand it is nice and simple to plug channels together like this in a let block, but I find this quickly grows in complexity as our application does.
 Especially if you as I have here also use quit channels.

 Im sure it will be possible to cook up a generic way of putting go routines together, and perhaps wrap some error handling, I just haven’t cracked it yet.

 This final example also illustrates a important feature, namely timeout channels.
 The typical way of using these is in a alts! where you then either wait for a channel to have a value for you or the timeout channel to deliver ensuring you don't block reading from a channel forever.

+The concept of separating parts of a system and putting channels between them is a very power full concept.
+It makes it natural to create concurrent systems and make the communication data oriented.
+Especially since what is passed around is (of course) is immutable.

 ## Links to articles and talks##